travigd/documentation/dotnet-api/connecting-to-a-server.md

     <tbody>
         <tr>
             <td><code>SetDefaultUserCredentials(UserCredentials credentials)</code></td>
-            <td>Sets the default <code>UserCredentials</code> to be used for this connection.
-If user credentials are not given for an operation these credentials will be used.</td>
+            <td>Sets the default <code>UserCredentials</code> to use for this connection.
+If no credentials are given, the opertation will use these.</td>
         </tr>
     </tbody>
 </table>

-A `UserCredentials` object can be created as follows:
+You create a `UserCredentials` object as follows:

 ```CSharp
 UserCredentials credentials = new UserCredentials("username","password");